 - Less than a high school diploma – $553

 - Professional degrees – $1,884

 - Doctoral degrees – $1,825

 In fact, education level and employment prospects seem to correlate around the world.
 A study carried out by the International Labour Organization found that tertiary education in developing countries led to a higher chance of securing stable work, and earning more money.

-The study, which covered Northern and Sub-Saharan Africa, Asia, Eastern Europe, Latin America and the Middle East, showed that an average of 83% of young people with university-level education had secure jobs in the 27 countries surveyed, as opposed to 40% of those with only secondary education.
+The study, which covered Northern and Sub-Saharan Africa, Asia, Eastern Europe, Latin America, and the Middle East, showed that an average of 83% of young people with university-level education had secure jobs in the 27 countries surveyed, as opposed to 40% of those with only secondary education.

 However, none of these statistics take into account the social and financial background of those surveyed.
-It’s important to bear in mind that the vast majority of students accessing higher education, especially in less economically developed countries, have parents who can afford to send them and support them while they study.
+It’s important to bear in mind that the vast majority of students accessing higher education, especially in less economically developed countries, have parents who can afford to send them to university and support them while they study.
 And it’s often the case that familial background has just as much of an effect on potential earnings as education level.

 Nevertheless, the results are consistent across the board.
 Higher levels of education offer a better salary and quality of life, wherever you’re living.

 How is your university communicating these lifelong benefits to prospective students?
 And how are you targeting international students in key markets?
 If you’d like to discover how to transform your university’s international student recruitment strategy, please contact our QS Enrolment Solutions team.